1. Application for Admission and Application Fee:

 5. Standardized Test Scores

 You are required to submit scores from the SAT, CLT, and/or ACT.
 Your test results should be sent to the Office of Admissions directly from the testing agency.
 PHC’s institutional code numbers are 2804 for the SAT, and 4383 for the ACT.

 Faith essay: We want to get to know you!
 In 1-2 pages tell us how you came to know the Lord, how He has transformed your life (relationship with others, habits, etc.), and how faith informs your thinking.
 The essay can be informal (you may use first person, but we recommend avoiding slang).

 Writing Sample: We want to know how well you write!
 Send us one of the essays you've written in high school or for a college class.
 It should be about 5-7 pages, double-spaced (or 3-4 pages single-spaced).
 The essay should show us how well you can reason and analyze, so research papers tend to work best (as much as we love fiction, poetry, speech transcripts, or electronic media, they tend to score lower).

 7. Additional Resources

-We may request additional items (a reading list, an activities list, etc.) if we think it would be helpful in highlighting your talents and unique contributions to the incoming class, so keep an eye out for contact from your admissions counselor!
+We may request additional items (references, an activities list, etc.) if we think it would be helpful in highlighting your talents, so keep an eye out for contact from your admissions counselor!
 But for now, no worries: we'll let you know if we need those items.